Malaysia Federal Route 5: History

 The final section being completed was the Teluk Intan–Sitiawan section.
 Dubbed as the Sungai Perak–Lumut West Coastal Road Project, the final section of the Federal Route 5 was constructed as a project under the Fifth Malaysia Plan.
 The project included the 1.3-km Sultan Yusuf Bridge FT5, the longest bridge along the Federal Route 5.
 Before the bridge was built, villagers from the opposite of the Perak River such as Telok Selandang and Kampung Lekir had to use a river ferry service operated by a nearby oil palm estate.
 Construction of the Sultan Yusuf Bridge began in April 1986 with the total cost of RM27 million for the entire road project.
 The bridge was completed in 1988 and was opened to motorists on 17 November 1988, resulting in the full completion of the FT5 highway.

 The Federal Route 5 remains heavily used by travellers and commuters along the west coast of Peninsular Malaysia and is unaffected by the presence of the North–South Expressway E1 and E2, as the FT5 highway is located far from the E1 and E2 expressways, besides the fact that the FT5 highway passes through the most populated regions in Peninsular Malaysia.
 As a result, many sections of the FT5 highway have been upgraded either as divided highways or what are termed super four highways (which can be characterized as superstreets or left-in/left-out expressways).
 For example, the Klang–Teluk Intan Road has been upgraded to a super four highway, while the Ipoh–Lumut Highway FT5, Jalan Langat FT5 and Pontian Highway are all being upgraded to divided highways, in order to handle the increasing amount of traffic.

 On 25 May 2015, the long-anticipated West Coast Expressway E32 began its construction after numerous delays.
 The 233-km controlled-access expressway from Changkat Jering to Banting was built as a coastal alternative to the North–South Expressway E1 and E2 that becomes congested during holidays and festive seasons.
-However, the expressway construction sparked yet another controversy, as the Tanjung Karang–Hutan Melintang and Teluk Intan–Lekir sections will be using the existing Federal Route 5, heavily violating the controlled-access expressway standards defined in Arahan Teknik 8/86: A Guide on Geometric Design of Roads by Malaysian Public Works Department (JKR), hence the completed expressway may endanger the lives of local villagers and expressway users as well.
-As a result, the Malaysian Ministry of Works is considering to re-evaluate the alignment of the expressway, especially along the Tanjung Karang–Hutan Melintang section.
+However, the expressway construction sparked yet another controversy, as the Tanjong Karang–Hutan Melintang and Teluk Intan–Lekir sections will be using the existing Federal Route 5, heavily violating the controlled-access expressway standards defined in Arahan Teknik 8/86: A Guide on Geometric Design of Roads by Malaysian Public Works Department (JKR), hence the completed expressway may endanger the lives of local villagers and expressway users as well.
+As a result, the Malaysian Ministry of Works is considering to re-evaluate the alignment of the expressway, especially along the Tanjong Karang–Hutan Melintang section.

+The Sungai Rambai bridge FT5 (known as old bridge) connecting Johor and Malacca is cracked on the three pillars.
+As the result, the JKR decided to closed the bridge.

 Selangor

 Sepang

-The FT5 in Sepang town is rerouted to new upgraded road part as Sepang town bypass in conjunction of Jalan Besar Salak and junctions upgrading.
+The FT5 in Sepang town is rerouted to new upgraded road part as Sepang town bypass in conjunction of B48 Jalan Besar Salak and junctions upgrading.